ajinChen/automatic-feature-selection/README.md

 1. Permutation importances
 2. Drop column importances

-I wrapped each of method into individual functions and return the top k importance values and corresponding column name.
+Users can use individual functions and return the top k importance values and corresponding column name.

 ### Permutation Importances